FAQ

 • Help Rodney locate the defendant if needed.

-• There may be other responsibilities that will be outlined for the cosigner depending on the facts of the case.
+• Other responsibilities will be outlined for the co-signer, depending on the facts of the case.

 • Being a co-signer is an important responsibility.
 Please make sure you understand what you are agreeing to.